CAC’s Teen Fellows program provides youth from the city of Chicago with a unique opportunity to build foundational architecture skills.

 - Develop design projects focused on local challenges and begin building personal portfolios

-- Visit current building projects and architecturally significant sites
+- Visit architecture firms and architecturally significant sites

 - Have the opportunity to participate in a paid summer internship at a local architecture or design firm

-- March: Applications open via the CAC website.
-Applications open via ASM in April
+- March: Applications open via the CAC website, followed up by applications via ASM

-- July-August (Summer #2) – Fellows are eligible for placement in a paid internship or additional HWC coursework
+- Summer #2: Fellows are eligible for placement in a paid internship or additional HWC coursework

-Fellows are expected to attend every scheduled session, missing no more than three throughout the first year.
+Fellows are expected to attend every scheduled session and actively participate in all exercises, discussions, projects, site visits, and field trips, missing no more than four days each semester.
 They must complete all college course work from HWC—grades will be reflected on official college transcripts.
+As representatives of Chicago Architecture Center, Fellows are expected to act accordingly, in the design studios and off sites.
+Respect for others and their opinions will be crucial to a healthy team dynamic, and will allow every participant to learn and explore in a safe and civil environment.
 Fellows earn a stipend each semester of the program based on attendance, participation and communication.

-Teen Fellows is open incoming sophomores or juniors who attend high school in the city of Chicago and are able to commit to a 15 month program.
-CAC is committed to increasing access to students from populations historically under-represented in architecture, construction, and engineering and design, including BIPOC youth and those who identify as female.
+Teen Fellows is open to incoming sophomores, juniors and seniors who attend high school in the city of Chicago and are able to commit to the entire program.
+The CAC is committed to increasing access to students from populations historically under-represented in architecture, construction and engineering and design, including BIPOC youth and those who identify as female.

 Email us at firstname.lastname@example.org.

-Teen Fellows is supported by the Turner Construction Company Foundation
+Teen Fellows is supported by the Old National Bank Foundation, The Spencer Foundation and the Turner Construction Company Foundation.